Inference API

 }

-To read more about is_simulation_result
+To read more about `is_simulation_result`, please see [#simulation-results](#simulation-results "mention")

-Simulation Results
+### Simulation Results

-that indicates whether the result returned is "real" or not.
-As explained in Parallelized Inference Pre-Execution (PIPE), Vanna transactions are executed in 2 phases.
+Both `LlmResponse` and `ModelOutput` have a flag called `is_simulation_result` that indicates whether the result returned is "real" or not.
+As explained in [parallelized-inference-pre-execution-pipe](https://docs.vannalabs.ai/vanna-network/architecture/parallelized-inference-pre-execution-pipe "mention"), Vanna transactions are executed in 2 phases.
 In the first phase, the transaction is executed in simulation mode to gather and execute all inference requests in the background.
-Once the results are ready, the transaction is re-executed with the actual inference results. is_simulation_result
+Once the results are ready, the transaction is re-executed with the actual inference results. `is_simulation_result` indicates whether the transaction is currently being executed in simulation mode or not.
+When it it set to `false`, the value returned is coming from the model, however, when it is set to `true`, the value is empty and developers should explicitly handle this scenario in their code.

 For example: